christophebedard/rmw_email/email/QUALITY_DECLARATION.md

 The `libcurl` library, possibly through the `libcurl_vendor` package, provides a C API for multiprotocol file transfer.

-It currently has no quality level.
+It currently has no quality declaration.

 #### `yaml-cpp`

 The `yaml-cpp` library, possibly through the `yaml_cpp_vendor` package, provides an API for parsing and emitting YAML in C++.

-It currently has no quality level.
+It currently has no quality declaration.

 ## Platform Support [6]
 <!-- no -->